sous-chefs/grafana/documentation/grafana_folder.md

 # grafana_folder

-This resource will allow you to create global folder within Grafana.
+This resource will allow you to create a global folder within Grafana.
 This resource is minimally viable and only supports the addition of global non-admin users.
 Contribution to the functionality would be appreciated.

 More information about creating Grafana folder via the HTTP API can be found [here](http://docs.grafana.org/http_api/folder/#folder-api).